cacademicus/QRfinal/README.md

 # QRfinal
 Scanning and posting the QR String to the AttendanceTrackingSystem

-How it works:

-When the raspi is connected to a webcam, and a QR Code from the Android App is given, the Raspi will scan the QR Code and will convert it to the String.
-The QR Code will be posted to the Web-Service, which means that a Student is "saved" as Attendant, and in case he has to present something, it will be asked, whether he will present something or not.
-This will also be send to the Web-Service.
+This code will execute the QR-Code-Scanning Process on the Raspberry Pi.
+With the connected webcam, the Pi will scan the qr code for attendance to the tutorials and will note whether the Student has presented an excercise.

+Step 1:

+PiFace and the console will give the option to select whether a qr-code should be scanned (which means, the student is present) or he is not present.

+Step 2:

+For the case a student is in attendance, the next option is whether the student will present an excercise or not.